-Our team is committed to incorporating culturally-safe practices into our evaluation approaches.
+Our team is committed to incorporating culturally safe practices into our evaluation approaches.
 We will strive to co-create relevant learning and reflection tools in partnership with communities whenever possible.

-We ask that projects funded through the PlanH Healthy Communities grant program include written acknowledgment of funding in materials produced as a result of PlanH.
+We ask that projects funded through the PlanH Healthy Communities grants include written acknowledgment of funding in materials produced as a result of PlanH.
 This includes publicity, conferences, meeting presentations, printed pieces or any other materials that are public and promotional in nature.
 Guidance on how to acknowledge PlanH Healthy Communities grants will be available on this page after the grants are awarded.

 If you have questions or require assistance please contact: